addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 ------
 The following table shows the default limits for the components utilized in this exercise.

-``NOTE: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.``

 .. list-table::
    :widths: 25, 25
    :header-rows: 1

    * - **Component**
      - **Limit**
-   * - Key Pairs
-     - 5000 per region
    * - Security Groups
      - 500 per VPC
    * - Security Groups per Elastic Network Interface